Interesting Georgia Facts for Kids

 Georgia Geography | Georgia Facts

-Georgia is on the Asian continent.
+Georgia is a transcontinental country, and located mainly in Southwestern Asia.
+Georgia views itself as part of Europe.
 Georgia is located in a region called South Caucasus.
 The Great Caucasus mountain range is the natural border to Russia, one of its four neighbouring countries.

 The country is dominated by mountains and hills and has a central valley around Tbilisi and lowlands close to the coast of the Black Sea.

 The population lives mainly in the central valley around the capital city Tbilisi and along the coastline.
-Svaneti in the country's north west is the highest inhabited region in the Caucasus mountains.
+Svaneti in the country's north west is the most populated region in the Caucasus mountains.

 Svaneti and the Caucasus mountains